Dave Kindig - Owner/Designer

 Baylee Kindig, first born of Dave and Charity Kindig has been around the shop literally her whole life.
 As Baylee puts it, she has been inhaling exhaust since birth.
 She remembers at 5, rolling around in fiberglass and masking tape and causing all sorts of trouble.
 It was a natural transition then at 16 for Baylee to begin working at the shop as a runner.

-She has moved on from that position, and is working in the office as a receptionist.
+She has moved on from that position, and is working in the office as an Executive Assistant.
 Baylee loves hot rods and her favorite is the 1968 Fastback, The Boss, built by her Dad.
 She loves her hot rod family and spending time with them.
 She has traveled to many car shows with her parents and younger brother Drew.
 Baylee is also a very talented photographer and artist; it seems as if her father’s gift was passed on to her as well.
-She has a great sense of humor and is going for total Kindig domination!!
+She has a great sense of humor and is going for total Kindig Domination.

 Tommy Shelby - Fabricator

-Tommy loved cars from a very young age, and his first job was grabbing tools for his father, while working on projects in the garage.
-He is distantly related to Carroll Shelby, with Shelby being his Grandfathers 3rd cousin-so maybe the love of the industry was actually in his blood.
+Tommy has loved cars from a very young age and his first job was grabbing tools for his father, while working on projects in the garage.
+An interesting fact, Tom is distantly related to Carroll Shelby.
+Carroll Shelby being his Grandfathers 3rd cousin.
+So maybe the love of the automotive industry was actually, always in his blood.

-He is self-taught on many things and has worked in some of the top custom shops in San Diego for the last 8 years.
-Tommy came to Kindig-it Design while on vacation, and after a great meeting with Dave, he decided to trade the ocean for the mountains.
+Tommy is a self-taught car guy and has worked in some of the top custom shops in the San Diego area.
+Tommy came by Kindig-it Design while on vacation and after a great meeting with Dave, he decided to trade the ocean for the mountains.
+We're glad he did!

-Most important to Tommy is his wife of 8 years and son Cole, who is already in love with anything that has wheels.
-Tommy is looking forward to being a long time team member at Kindig-it Design.
+Most important to Tommy is his beautiful supportive wife and son Cole, who is already in love with anything that has wheels.
+Tommy is a great guy and is always sharing a smile with everyone he comes into contact with.
+He's not only a hardworking key component to the Kindig-It Design Team, he's family.
+We both look forward to a successful long term relationship here at, Kindig-It Design.